 Content for commercial service pages: Commercial clients need different information than residential customers:

 How do window cleaning companies compete in seasonal markets?
-The businesses that dominate seasonal local search win by building their GBP authority year-round, not just before peak season.
+The businesses that dominate seasonal local search win by building GBP authority year-round, not just before peak season.
 A consistent review strategy that generates reviews in January prepares you to rank higher in April when search volume spikes.

 Window cleaning local SEO is highly winnable in most US markets.
 The baseline optimization gap between top-ranked and typical competitors is wide, most window cleaning companies have incomplete GBPs, minimal services listed, and sporadic review activity.